theaniket/webday2/README.md

 And `http://localhost:3000/info` for name and email id

-The frontend is built with Angular and files made after ng build are all present inside dist folder
+The frontend is built with Angular :thumbsup: and files made after ng build are all present inside dist folder

 To start project run : `npm run start`